We've been featured in:

 How Much Compensation Could I Claim For Paramedic Negligence?

-You may wonder how much compensation you could receive if your case is successful.
-Settlements awarded in successful paramedic negligence claims can include up to two heads of claim.
+You may wonder how much compensation you could receive if your paramedic negligence case is successful.
+Settlements awarded in successful paramedic negligence claims can include up to 2 heads of claim.

-The first compensates you for the mental suffering and physical injury you’ve experienced due to the breach of duty and is known as general damages.
-Several factors are considered in the determination of the level of compensation you’re awarded, including:
+The first compensates you for the psychological and physical harm you’ve experienced and is known as general damages.
+Several factors are considered when determining compensation for these damages, including:

 Compensation Table

-Can I Claim Back The Money I Lost Because Of My Injuries?
+Can I Claim Back The Money I Lost Because Of My Harm?

 Your settlement could also include compensation that seeks to address financial losses you’ve incurred due to paramedic negligence.
 This head of claim is known as special damages.
 You should consider gathering evidence of these losses to ensure you’re compensated fully for them.